Links Fun Stuff Graphics Chessmaster

 Coming Soon: "Not Only But Especially For The Ladies"

 The observations on this page are meant to highlight patterns between songs, not to reveal the definitive meaning of any individual song.
-Many songs are named here because they share interesting thematic or structural similarities for comparison, not because I beleive they are really about sex or gender.
+Many songs are named here because they share interesting thematic or structural similarities for comparison, not because I believe they are really about sex or gender.

 Now, on to interpretation!